nickyiliwang0000/h/react-and-firebase/react-router-codealong.md

 You can find the pre-written styles for this code along [HERE](https://hychalknotes.s3.amazonaws.com/movie-db-codealong.zip).
 This CSS can replace the default styles that exist within the `index.css` file in our new `Hackflix` project.

-Inside of the `App.js` file let's clear out some of the boilerplate `jsx` and add some custom header markup to our `App` component - it should look something like this:
+Let's clear out some of the boilerplate `jsx` from the default `App.js`, and add some custom header markup to our `App` component:

 ```jsx
 // App.js